Cayuga Lake: Human impact

+Early human activity in the area includes Late Archaic occupations associated with the Lamoka tradition, as well as the Frontenac Island site, which reflects interaction between Lamoka and Brewerton groups.

 Cayuga Lake is very popular among recreational boaters.
 The Allan H. Treman State Marine Park at the southern end of the lake in Ithaca offers a large state marina and boat launch.
 On the western shore are Ithaca Yacht Club, a few miles north of Ithaca, and Red Jacket Yacht Club, just south of Canoga.
 There are several other marinas and boat launches scattered along the lake shore.

 Cayuga Lake is the source of drinking water for several communities, including Lansing, near the southern end of the lake along the east side, which draws water through the Bolton Point Water System.
 Several lake source cooling systems operate on the lake, whereby cooler water is pumped from the depths of the lake and used to cool warm water from buildings, which is returned to them cooled (in a form of heat pump transfer).
 One of these systems, which is operated by Cornell University and began operation in 2000, was controversial during the planning and building stages, due to its potential for having a negative environmental impact.
 However, all of the environmental impact reports and scientific studies have shown that the Cornell lake source cooling system has not yet had, and will not likely have, any measurably significant environmental impact.
 Furthermore, Cornell's system pumps significantly less warm water back into the lake than others further north, which have been operating for decades, including the coal-fired power plant on the eastern shore.